guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 The <span style="color:#d65d0e">worker node</span> is where the containers are hosted, like Docker containers for example.
 The master server has the <span style="color:#98971a">kube-api-server</span> and that is what makes it a master.
 All the information gathered by the <span style="color:#98971a">Kubelet</span> agent about the worker nodes are stored in <span style="color:#98971a">etcd</span> on the master node.
 The <strong style="color: #b16286">master also has the control manager and the scheduler</strong>.

+<span style="color:#98971a">minikube</span> <span style="color: #3588E9">--></span> is a software (utility) that allows developers to run a Kubernetes cluster on the local machine.
+It's a very useful tool that helps in the process of learning Kubernetes.
+- all the basic operations can be done on a <span style="color:#98971a">minikube</span> cluster
+- it uses the <span style="color:#98971a">kubectl</span> tool to manage the cluster
+- <code style="color:#689d6a">minikube start --driver=virtualbox</code>
+- <code style="color:#689d6a">minikube status</code>

+<span style="color:#98971a">kubeadm</span> <span style="color: #3588E9">--></span> tool that helps to set up a Multi-node cluster using Kubernetes best practices.
+- it needs to have multiple system or VMs provisioned
+- one node must be designated as the master and the rest as worker nodes
+- it needs a container runtime on the hosts (can be container D)
+- the kubeadm tool must be installed on all the nodes

 <span style="color:#98971a">kubectl</span> <span style="color: #3588E9">--></span> is the Kubernetes command line interface (CLI), stands for <span style="color:#d65d0e">Kube Command Line Tool</span>.
 It's <strong style="color: #d79921">used to deploy and manage applications on a Kubernetes cluster</strong> to get cluster information, to get status of other nodes in the cluster, inspect and manage cluster resources, view logs, and more.
 Key commands types: Imperative commands, Imperative object configuration and Declarative object configuration.
 - <code style="color:#98971a">kubectl [<span style="color:#689d6a">command</span>] [<span style="color:#689d6a">type</span>] [<span style="color:#689d6a">name</span>] [<span style="color:#689d6a">flags</span>]</code>
 	- [<span style="color:#689d6a">command</span>] <span style="color: #3588E9">=</span> any operation to be performed (create, get, apply, delete)